simonpcouch/pal/README.md

 Then, ensure that you have an [`ANTHROPIC_API_KEY`](https://console.anthropic.com/) environment variable set, and you’re ready to go.
-If you’d like to use an LLM other than Anthropic’s Claude 3.5 Sonnet—like OpenAI’s ChatGPT—to power the pal, see the [Getting started with pal](https://simonpcouch.github.io/pal/articles/pal.html) vignette.
+If you’d like to use an LLM other than Anthropic’s Claude 3.5 Sonnet—like OpenAI’s ChatGPT or a local ollama model—to power the pal, see the [Getting started with pal](https://simonpcouch.github.io/pal/articles/pal.html) vignette.